tyfnnn/tyfnnn/README.md

 a spirited software developer on a quest to turn caffeine into clean code and user-centric magic!

-In my early life, I fine-tuned sound waves to perfect a listener’s world — now, I fine-tune code to craft seamless digital experiences.
-My secret advantages?
-Precision from my years fine-tuning ears 🦻, problem-solving from understanding user needs 🎯, and an obsession with creating apps that feel like a warm hug to users.

-Right now, I’m leveling up at Syntax Institut (2024–2025), where I’m mastering mobile development, modern app architectures 🏗️, and the art of full-stack alchemy (yes, I make both iOS and Android apps play nice!).
-My projects?
-Think sleek interfaces that spark joy, backed by robust APIs.

-**🌍 Polyglot Bonus:** I chat in **German** (native), brainstorm in **English** (fluent), and negotiate family dinners in **Turkish** (with extra spice 🌶️).
+Long before I wrote my first app, I was knee-deep in terminal windows and tangled cables, breathing life into old machines.
+As a teenager, I spent countless nights tinkering with Linux, scripting in the shell, and diving into the raw beauty of open systems.
+Back then, it was just passion — now, it’s my profession.

+After a few detours and explorations, I’ve found my true path: software development with a mobile-first mindset.
+I’m currently sharpening my skills at Syntax Institut (2024–2025), focusing on full-stack development with a heart for sleek UX and bulletproof architecture. iOS and Android?
+I speak both natively – and I make them get along just fine.

+My superpowers?
+🛠️ A lifelong curiosity for tech,
+🌀 A brain wired for structure and design,
+🤝 And a drive to build software that’s as intuitive as it is delightful.

+🌍 Bonus Level: Native in German, fluent in English, and fluent in Turkish.

+Let’s build the future, one elegant app at a time.
-[www.tyfn.online](http://www.tyfn.online) | 📬 tyfn.ilkr@gmail.com
+[https://tyfn.online](https://tyfn.online) | 📬 tyfn.ilkr@gmail.com

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/tyfn_code.and.design)